ArjunRajpal123/MilitaryObjectDetection/README.md

 \videos - a place to store desired videos to be processed - video file auto downloads so expect this to be empty upon cloning this repo

-\models.zip - a place to store models which are finished training **MUST UNZIP FIRST**
+\models - a place to store models which are finished training **MUST Create**
 ```

-### Special Note on Directories: Our models themselves were too large to upload to git hub so the models folder which is zipped up should be unzipped by the following command
+### Special Note on Directories: Our models themselves were too large to upload to github so one must create a models folder once repo is cloned + train models using the eda_model_trainCNNS.ipynb and FasterRCNNModel files
 ```
 unzip models.zip
 ```